 This event will be held virtually as a Zoom webinar and streamed via YouTube Live.
 There will be no in-person event.

-Please join the Ukrainian Studies Program at the Harriman Institute for a presentation by Marta Dyczok, Andriy Kulykov, and Oksana Semerchuk about the book Ukraine Calling: A Kaleidoscope from Hromadske Radio 2016–2019 (ibidem Press, 2021).
+Please join the Ukrainian Studies Program at the Harriman Institute for a presentation by Marta Dyczok, Andriy Kulykov, and Oksana Smerechuk about the book Ukraine Calling: A Kaleidoscope from Hromadske Radio 2016–2019 (ibidem Press, 2021), with a discussion moderated by Mark Andryczyk (Harriman Institute).

 Meet the creator of Ukraine Calling (the show this book is based on), the Chairperson of Hromadske Radio that aired the podcasts, and one of the show’s hosts.